 I am not a sound engineer or music producer.
-I do consider myself am an audiophile because I really care about the sound qualty of the music I listen to, but unlike some audiophiles, the audio equipment is only a means to an end and not part of my audio hobby.
+I do consider myself am an audiophile because I really care about the sound qualty of the music I listen to.
+Unlike some audiophiles, the audio equipment is only a means to an end and not part of my audio hobby.
 As a result, I tend to hunt for audio equipped that delivers the sound quality I desire, and then don’t think about audio equipment for years.
 Eventually an external event triggers a re-evaluation my equipment such as a move into a new space, a fundamental shift in technology, or equipment dying.
-For me this means I spent time evalulating equipent in 1978, 1993 (move, CD only), 2006 (computer audio and kids), 2012 (life changes), 2017 (move and life changes).
+For me this means I spent time evalulating equipent in 1978, 1993 (move, switch to CD), 2006 (computer audio and kids), 2012 (life changes), 2017 (move and life changes).
 I am willing to spend hours evaluating equipment blind A-B testing, etc to find equipment which made a significant improvement in sound at what I considered a reasonable price.

-In this age of lossy streaming audio, earbuds and bluetooth speakers spending thousands of dollars on audio equipment would not be considered a “reasonable price” by many.
+In this age of lossy streaming audio, smartphones, earbuds and bluetooth speakers spending thousands of dollars on audio equipment would not be considered “reasonable” by many.
 On the other hand, I invested around $6000 in an audio system I used for 19 years which gave me significant joy.
 That works out to around $0.86 / day, and less than $0.20 / hour.
 That is less than many people spend each day on coffee.
 I think it’s been a good investment.

-- iPhone with Apple AirPods for around town when convenience and situational awareness trumps sound quality.
-Westone ES5 when flying/traveling.
+- Apple AirPods Pros driven by an iPhone for around town when convenience trumps sound quality

 Starting Out (1978)

 I started on my audiophile journey in the late 1970s.
 I wanted a good sounding stereo but I didn’t have a lot of money.
-There was no way I could afford a system like my dad’s: Thorens turntable with a Dynavector Rudy cartridge, a Apt Holman preamp, driving a GAS AmpZilla into Dahlquist DQ10 speakers which later got upgraded to Conrad-Johnson preamp& driving Sonus Faber speakers.
+There was no way I could afford a system like my dad’s: Thorens turntable with a Dynavector Rudy cartridge, a Apt Holman preamp, driving a Mcintosh amplifier into Dahlquist DQ10 speakers which later got upgraded to Conrad-Johnson preamp& driving Sonus Faber speakers.

 I realized that a using headphones rather than speakers would be significantly less expensive.
 A friend’s Advent receiver driving Stax earspeakers seems equal in sound quality to my dad’s system at a much lower price point.
 Alas, this was still too expensive.

 My starting system was Technics turntable, Orofon cartidge, NAD 3020 integrated amplifier driving a first generation AKG 240 headphone.
 Later I added a pair of Boston Acoustic speakers, a Marantz PMD 221 portable cassette deck and a portable CD player and finally got a pair of Stax.

 Upgrade After Move (1993)

 In 1992 I moved to the San Francisco bay area.
 I had a bit more money, and the cones on the BA speakers needed to be replaced.
 After much consideration I settled on a pair of Martin-Logan Aeius hybrid electro-static speakers which lead to a Classe 70 power amplifiers paired with a Classe 4 pre-amp.
 During the move I decided to switch exclusively to using CDs.
-My cassette deck and turntable were dropped and my CD player was ultimately upgraded to a Marantz 63SE CD player.
+My cassette deck and turntable were dropped and my CD player was upgraded to a Marantz 63SE CD player.
 I finally picked up a pair of Stax Lambda Signatures and a powered amplifier for them.

 I purchased an iPod to replace my portable CD player.
 I was enjoying play lists and not having to swap CDs.
 It was sometimes plugged into my stereo, I used a pair of Etymotic EP4 on the train, and a Stax SR-001 in the office.
 I decided it was time to fully embrace computer based audio.
 I picked up a Squeezebox and starting RIPPING my CDs to FLAC which I later converted to Apple Lossless.
 Later I added a Lavry DA10 DAC.

-At the same time I built a second audio systems so when the kids were listening to music in the family room, the adults could enjoy our music in the living room, The family room system was also integrated with a TV and a Mac Mini.
+I was motivated to build a second audio systems so when the kids were listening to music in the family room, the adults could enjoy our music in the living room, The family room system was also integrated with a TV and a Mac Mini.
 During this time I tried a wide variety of component including some DIY designs.
-I was pretty active on gear trader, managed to borrow some friends gear , to try to keep costs down while getting a systems with a sound quality that was close to what I was used to.
-Eventually we settled on a Bryston integrated amplifier with NHT speakers, and a DVD/CD player, and a DAC driven by a Macintosh Mini.
+I was pretty active on gear trader and was able to borrow friend’s gear for extended trials.
+Eventually we settled on a Bryston BP-60 integrated amplifier, NHT speakers, a DVD/CD player, and a DAC driven by a Macintosh Mini.

 In 2011 my wife died, and the same day my Classe 70 started to malfunction.
 In a time of sorrow, music was critical to me.
 In the past I had liked Chord’s power amplifier.
-I stumbled on a good deal, so I replaced the failing Classe without a lot of testing.
+I stumbled on a good deal on a used amplifier, so I replaced the failing Classe without a lot of testing.

 Over the next couple of years I tried a variety of headphone, headphone amplifiers, and DACs which I was able to borrow from friends, purchase, or trade.
-Most of the equipment I had for more than a couple of months is listed on my head-fi profile.
+Most of the equipment I had for more than a few months is listed on my head-fi profile.

-Ultimately I found three headphone I wanted to keep.
+Ultimately I found three headphone systems I considered keeping.
 I couldn’t justify the cost of the Stax SR-009 + BH amplifier.
 I found that while different, I liked the Stax SR-007mk1 driven by a KGSSHV amplifier and a Sennheiser HD800 driven by a Headamp GS-X mk2 equality.
-I decided to keep the Sennheiser HD800 system and sell the Stax for two reasons.
+I decided to keep the Sennheiser HD800 system and sold the Stax for two reasons.
 First, I could get more money for the Stax.
-Second, I could drive the Sennheiser HD800 using portable electronic while the Stax required me to be tethered to a wall outlet and large amplifier.
+Second, I could drive the Sennheiser HD800 using portable electronic while the Stax required me to be tethered to a wall outlet and large amplifier (e.g. more versatile).

 Marriage and Simplicity (2017)